mudita/mudita-center/README.md

 - managing contacts and messages from your desktop
 - enabling using Mudita Pure as a mobile hotspot
 - Windows, macOS, Linux support
+- managing music, photos, ebooks, and APK files
+- migrating data from Pure to Kompakt
+- Windows, macOS, and Linux support
+- recovery mode

 ### Coming soon

-- recovery mode
-- synchronizing calendar and contacts with Google and Apple
+- synchronizing contacts with Google and Apple
-- managing notes and events from your desktop
-- uploading audio files
-- managing files
+- managing duplicated contacts
-- viewing meditation stats
+- exporting photos from Kompakt

 ## Table of contents